-Originally founded in 1874, this very small specialised school has been run by the Gademann family since the 1960's.
+Originally founded in 1874, this very small (80 boarders) specialised school has been run by the Gademann family since the 1960's.
 Think Swiss finishing school, although it is now co-ed.
-It offers small classes to help international students gain entry to US colleges and therefore awards a US High School diploma only.
+It offers small classes to help international students gain entry to US colleges and therefore only offers a US High School diploma.

 La Cote International

-EYFS/Adapted National Curriculum for England/MYP/IGCSEs/IB Diploma/Swiss Maturité; ages 2-18; co-ed; day; independent; privately owned; 600 pupils
+Adapted National Curriculum for England/ MYP / IGCSE / IB Diploma/ Swiss Maturité; ages 2-18; co-ed; day; independent; privately owned; 600 students

-Established in Aubonne between Lausanne and Geneva in 2008 and acquired in 2011 by the rapidly expanding Nord Anglia Education group, now with 61 international schools.
+Established in Aubonne between Lausanne and Geneva in 2008 and acquired in 2011 by the rapidly expanding Nord Anglia Education group, now with over 60 international schools.
 Moved to a brand new purpose-built campus in 2014.
-Respectable IB Diploma results in 2018 with an average score of 32.4, no average result given for 2019 but 100 per cent pass rate.
+Respectable IB Diploma results, however, no information apart from the 100 per cent pass rate, published by the school in 2019..
 Classes taught in English and French with the option of the IB or Swiss Maturité path.

 St. George’s School

-Adapted curriculum/IGCSEs/High School Diploma/IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned; 480 pupils
+Adapted curriculum/ IGCSE / American High School Diploma / IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned; 480 students

 A traditional British school founded in 1927 by two Oxford graduates, located on the shores of Lake Geneva halfway between Vevey and Montreux.
 Now a member of the education group Inspired who run over 50 global schools.
 Small number of boarders from the age of eight.
 Increasingly French bilingual approach to the curriculum taught to students from over 50 nationalities.